Rockefeller Philanthropy Advisors – a heads up on some of their work

 Citywealth

-Judy Belk who is Senior Vice President at Rockefeller Philanthropy Advisers, spoke at a cross border estate, financial and asset planning conference is LA.
+Judy Belk formerly Senior Vice President at Rockefeller Philanthropy Advisers and now JVB Consulting, spoke at a cross border estate, financial and asset planning conference is LA.
 Judy has written and lectured extensively on organizational ethics, race, and social change.
+Here is some brief information about Rockefeller Philanthropy Advisers and their projects.

 Rockefeller Philanthropy Advisers say that philanthropy is growing sharply: over the past ten years Rockefeller have managed over $850 million in grants to over 40 countries.